ahinkka/my-little-ruuvi-setup/README.md

 serve the SPA and the interface the SPA uses to request the actual measurement data.

-Measurement times are quantized to the minute during query time to have matching timestamps for the visualization library, but measurements have a more accurate timestamp in the database.
+Measurement times are quantized to the minute (or when summaries are used, to the summary's period) during query time to have matching timestamps between different sensors for the visualization library.
+Measurements have an accurate (to the second) timestamp in the database.

 # Licensing